 - 1. Highlight the reference, or highlight multiple references using ctrl-click. - 2.
-Click on References (top menu bar), and choose Find Full Text > Find Full Text. - You may have to authenticate yourself as an Oxford University user by entering your Single Sign On details on the pop-up screen. - 4.
+Click on References (top menu bar), and choose Find Full Text > Find Full Text. - 3.
+You may have to authenticate yourself as an Oxford University user by entering your Single Sign On details on the pop-up screen. - 4.
 If you see a list of databases in the pop-up screen, click Continue. - 5.
-Wait for the Find Full Text section in your Endnote Library (to the left-hand side of the screen, under My Groups) to finish looking for the PDF. - To check if it's been successful, look for a paperclip symbol to the left of the reference.
+Wait for the Find Full Text section in your Endnote Library (to the left-hand side of the screen, under My Groups) to finish looking for the PDF. - 6.
+To check if it's been successful, look for a paperclip symbol to the left of the reference.
 To view a PDF, highlight the reference, and in the right-hand viewing pane, click on PDF.

 N.B.
 In the event that the Find Full Text tool doesn't find a PDF for a reference it is still worth looking for the PDF by searching for the article/journal on SOLO.
-You can attach PDFs to a reference yourself by highlighting a reference and clicking on References > File Attachments > Attach File....
+Download any you find.
+You can then attach the PDFs to a reference yourself by highlighting the reference and clicking on References > File Attachments > Attach File....